bahaidev/textbrowser/README.md

 ```

 If you instead merely wish to test the current repository, adding your
-own data files within it, you can install its dependencies via:
+own data files within it after cloning the repository, you can install
+its dependencies via:

 ```console
 npm install